 "A welcoming place where people can again build the idea of real community spirit in Gorebridge".
 The café is staffed by local volunteers from Gorebridge and welcomes all local residents.
-"We aim to be fully inclusive", said co-ordinator Mary Webb, may feel isolated at home.
+"We aim to be fully inclusive", said coordinator Mary Webb, "welcoming